morph-l2/morph/contracts/contracts/lido/README.md

 # Lido's Morph Bridge

-The document details the implementation of the bridging of the ERC20 compatible tokens[^*] between Ethereum and Morph chains.
+The document outlines the process of bridging ERC20-compatible tokens[^*] between the Ethereum and Morph chains.

-It's the first step of Lido's integration into the Morph protocol.
-The main goal of the current implementation is to be the strong foundation for the long-term goals of the Lido expansion in the Morph chain.
-The long-run picture of the Lido's integration into L2s includes:
+This marks the initial phase of Lido's integration into the Morph protocol.
+The primary objective of this implementation is to establish a solid foundation for Lido's long-term expansion goals on the Morph chain.
+The broader vision for Lido's integration into Layer 2 solutions includes:

-- Bridging of Lido's tokens from L1 to L2 chains
+- Bridging Lido's tokens from Layer 1 to Layer 2 chains
-- Instant ETH staking on L2 chains with receiving stETH/wstETH on the corresponding L2 immediately
+- Enabling instant ETH staking on Layer 2 chains, with users receiving stETH/wstETH immediately on the corresponding Layer 2
-- Keeping UX on L2 as close as possible to the UX on Ethereum mainnet

-At this point, the implementation must provide a scalable and reliable solution for Lido to bridge ERC20 compatible tokens between Morph and the Ethereum chain.
+- Maintaining a user experience on Layer 2 that closely resembles that of the Ethereum mainnet At this stage, the implementation aims to deliver a scalable and reliable solution for Lido to bridge ERC20-compatible tokens between Morph and the Ethereum chain.

-[^*]: The current implementation might not support the non-standard functionality of the ERC20 tokens.
-For example, rebasable tokens or tokens with transfers fee will work incorrectly.
-In case your token implements some non-typical ERC20 logic, make sure it is compatible with the bridge before usage.
+[*]: Please note that the current implementation may not accommodate non-standard ERC20 functionalities.
+For instance, rebasable tokens or those with transfer fees may not function correctly.
+If your token has unique ERC20 logic, please verify its compatibility with the bridge before use.

 ## Security surface overview